bkommineni/CS686-GDELT-Event-Analysis/README.md

 I know what you are thinking: but Trump got elected November 8, 2016, so of course there's going to be more press coverage, but no, because he wasn't elected for 94 % of the period studied.
 It just seems like the media had more to say about that candidate compared to the other.

-## 2015 was the year of [The Dress](https://en.wikipedia.org/wiki/The_dress).
-Find out how that affected the stability of countries.